TianQi-777/DensePointCloudVisualization_Pangolin/README.md

 # DensePointCloudVisualization_Pangolin
-This demo is a simple 3D reconstruction of the room with an RGB-D camera.
+This demo is a simple 3D reconstruction of the room with an RGB-D camera.I also provide KITTI's communication interface.

 ## Additional Prerequisites for this project
 Besides,to build this project, you need the followings:

 **Pangolin**
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.